Upsonic/KOT/docs/execute_function.md

 databases = KOT.execute("DATABASE_LIST")
 print(databases)
 ```
-These commands allow you to delete, pop, and list databases using SQL queries.
+These commands allow you to delete, pop, and list databases using queries.